Ribbonlength of families of folded ribbon knots: Local geometry of folded ribbons

 \begin{proof} Find constant $M>0$ from Proposition~\ref{prop:RibbonConstruct}.
 Construct the corresponding folded ribbon knot $\kwf$ for some width $w<M$.
 Since the folded ribbon knot only has single and double points, Definition~\ref{def:allowed} is trivially satisfied. \end{proof}

 \begin{remark} What about irregular knot diagrams?
-Recall that there is an irregular knot diagram for an unknot with two sticks.
+Recall that there is an irregular knot diagram for an unknot with two overlapping edges.
 In this case, there is a corresponding allowed folded ribbon unknot for all widths.
-Suppose $K$ is an irregular knot diagram with more than two sticks, then it can be perturbed to give a regular knot diagram $K'$.
+Suppose $K$ is an irregular knot diagram with more than two edges, then it can be perturbed to give a regular knot diagram $K'$.
 Since $K'$ has an allowed folded ribbon knot for small enough widths, we can deduce that $K$ has an allowed folded ribbon knot as well. \end{remark}